caioedut/pmex/README.md

 }
 ```

-## Runtime
+### Runtime

-Runs commands based on what you used to run the file.
+This example runs commands based on what you used to run the file.

 ```js
 import pmex from 'pmex';